keitaroinc/ckanext-questionnaire/README.md

 4. Create the database tables running:

-ON CKAN >= 2.9:

     ckan -c /path/to/ini/file questionnaire init-db

-ON CKAN <= 2.8:

-    paster questionnaire init-db -c ../path/to/ini/file

 5. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu: